Skip to content

 State Scoping

-Isolate state per user or per guild so concurrent users don't overwrite each other:
+Isolate state per user or per guild:

 async def click(self, interaction):